Ab initio study of orbital-selective superconductivity in $\gamma$-BiPd: Methodology

-We calculate the ${\bf{k}}$-dependent SC gap, transition temperature $T_c$ and SC quasiparticle DOS by solving the anisotropic Migdal-Eliashberg equations.
-A small energy window near the Fermi level defined by $\hbar\omega_{ph}$ is important, as the pair formation takes place in this energy window.
-In the vicinity of the FS, there are two anisotropic Eliashberg equations to solve, one for the renormalization function $Z(\bf{k},i\omega_{n})$ and the other for the order parameter $\phi({\bf{k}},i\omega_{n})=Z({\bf{k}},i\omega_{n})\Delta({\bf{k}},i\omega_{n})$ given by\cite{Anisotropic_Margine2013}
+We calculate the ${\bf{k}}$-dependent SC gap, the $T_c$ and SC quasiparticle DOS by solving the anisotropic Migdal-Eliashberg (ME) equations.
+A small energy window near the $E_F$ defined by $\hbar\omega_{ph}$ is important, as the pair formation takes place in this energy window.
+In the vicinity of the FS, there are two anisotropic ME equations to solve, one for the renormalization function $Z(j{\bf k},i\omega_{n})$ and the other for the order parameter $\phi({j\bf k},i\omega_{n})=Z({j\bf k},i\omega_{n})\Delta({j\bf k},i\omega_{n})$ given by \cite{Anisotropic_Margine2013}

 and